Video Production Tools are Your Extensions as a Solo Creator

 Just like the sunlight, artificial lights affect the brightness, and the look of our shots.

-Beautiful artificial lightsVideo Production Tools: Artificial lights.
+Beautiful artificial lights.
+What are examples of artificial light?Video Production Tools: Artificial lights.

 Now, I have a suggestion for you…